States we lend in

 No, pre-qualification provides a quick loan estimate, while pre-approval involves more comprehensive document verification and a credit check.

 Yes, lenders typically offer a rate hold during the pre-approval period.
+Keep in mind that a rate cannot be locked until a property is specified and a mutually signed contract is in place.

 Yes, with a weekend pre-approval advance, you can have your finances assessed and obtain a pre-approval letter to buy a home in Washington shortly after viewing it.